BarthPaleologue/Blog/content/posts/webgl-webgpu-playwright-setup/index.md

     expect: {
         toHaveScreenshot: {
-            maxDiffPixelRatio: 0.03 // ~3 % pixels may differ (aliasing can change the color of some pixels) }
+            maxDiffPixelRatio: 0.03, // ~3 % pixels may differ (aliasing can change the color of some pixels)
+            threshold: 0.01 // pixels are considered different if they differ by more than 1% (aliasing can change the color of some pixels)
+        }
     },